SF-Nexus/SF-Nexus.github.io/src/ocr/index.md

   order: 4
 ---

-# Guide to OCR in ABBYY
+# Guide to OCR in Abbyy
 ## Introduction
 [ABBYY Fine Reader](https://pdf.abbyy.com/) can take jpgs, tiffs, and pdfs and translate them into computer readable text through a process called Optical Character Recognition (OCR).
 [Here's a brief introduction to OCR.](https://www.youtube.com/watch?v=jO-1rztr4O0)

 [In this project,](https://lcdssgeo.com/omeka-s/s/scifi/page/digitizing-science-fiction) Abbyy Fine Reader was used to perform OCR on a corpus of science fiction books.
-The books were  scanned and saved to a server as TIFF files, and the OCR process was tracked through a master worklog: https://docs.google.com/spreadsheets/d/1eVoiX9hWVC9g8IIhjAuAf8DTLzX5NLS3FGC9zk-q6Q8/edit?usp=sharing.
+The books were  scanned and saved to a server as TIFF files, and the OCR process was tracked through a master worklog.

 ## Open Files in Abbyy OCR Editor
 * Navigate to the server where files are stored (ex.
-Novel Database server ((\\lib-dss-nas) -> Digitized Books -> Round # -> Batch #)
+Novel Database server -> Digitized Books -> Round # -> Batch #)
 * Open the folder corresponding to the file you want to review (ex.
 SSFCBZ201710000### -> TIFFs to OCR)
 * Select all TIFF files in folder, right click, and select "Open in OCR Editor Abbyy Fine Reader."
 Abbyy will now open with selected files ready for cleaning.